Film: To Wong Foo, Thanks for Everything, Julie Newmar

 - Honest John's Dealership: Crazy Elijah's Used Cars.
 "His cars are his children."

 - Housewife: Carol Ann starts as a sad example of a Housewife, she gets her happy ending.

 - I Am Spartacus: When Sherrif Dollard rolls into Snydersville looking for the girls, the townspeople each claim that her shoe is theirs, eventually driving him off.

-- Its Always Mardi Gras In New Orleans, as the girls conveniently show up only a couple of days before the town is about to have its only party of any sort.
+- It's Always Mardi Gras in New Orleans, as the girls conveniently show up only a couple of days before the town is about to have its only party of any sort.

 - Jerkass Fašade: Noxeema is cynical, snarky and sometimes she seems to be an outright cold-hearted bitch, but in fact she is very kind and lovable, but afraid of trusting other people, since "there are people you don't trust, because they'll use it to stab you in the ribs".
 She drops the facade in the end.

 - Late to the Punchline: If you were younger when this movie came out, Noxie's pop culture references may have taken awhile to sink in.

 - Lipstick and Load Montage: Gender-flipped during the opening credits, with Patrick Swayze and Wesley Snipes performing it, fabulously of course.
 Clip is here.

 - Magical Queer: Even though the girls are the main character they act as Magical Queers to the town.

 - Mood Whiplash: Yeah, show the town ladies trying out 60s outfits in one scene and in the next scene Carol Anne is being abused.